ryanrhymes/panns/README.md

 * using more projections (but longer building time and larger index).
 * using more binary trees (also longer building time and larger index).

 The accuracy of approximate k-NN is usually achieved at the price of large index. panns aims to find the good trade-off of these two conflicting factors.
 Different from other libraries, panns reuses the projection vectors among different trees instead of generating a new random vector for each node.
 This can significantly reduces the index size when the dimension is high and trees are many.
-At the same time, reusing the projection vectors will not degrade the accuracy.
+At the same time, reusing the projection vectors will not degrade the accuracy (see Evaluation section below).

 ## Evaluation

 Evaluation in this section is simply done by comparing against Annoy.
 Annoy is a C++ implementation of similar functionality as panns, it is used in Spotify recommender system.

 Compared with Annoy, panns can achieve higher accuracy with much smaller index file.
-The reason is discussed in "Theory" section.
+The reason was actually already briefly discussed in "Theory" section.
+Generally speaking, the higher accuracy is achieved by placing the offset at sample average; while the smaller index is achieved by reusing the projection vectors.

+One thing worth pointing out is the evaluation here is far from thorough and comprehensive, other evaluations are highly welcome.

 ## Discussion

 Any suggestions, questions and related discussions are welcome and can be found in [panns-group](https://groups.google.com/forum/#!forum/panns) .

 ## Future Work